HarishMarthi/CypressTasks/README.md

 == 2nd way of Running =====

-Open the terminal enter the command as "npm run tests"
+Open the terminal enter the command as "npm run test"